pulumi/pulumi-hugo/themes/default/content/blog/redis-cloud-provider/index.md

 ## About Redis Enterprise Cloud

-Redis Enterprise Cloud is a database as-a-service (DBaaS) that provides managed Redis clusters.
+[Redis Enterprise Cloud](https://redis.com/redis-enterprise-cloud/overview/) is a fully managed database as-a-service (DBaaS) that provides managed Redis clusters.
 Redis Enterprise Cloud clusters can be accessed via network peering in AWS or Google Cloud, or over the internet.
 The [Redis Cloud provider](https://www.pulumi.com/registry/packages/rediscloud/) allows you to manage Redis Enterprise Cloud resources in Pulumi programs.

 ## Architecture